ELECTION OF DELEGATES TO SERVE ON THE

 20.04.2021 – 20.05.2021

-Candidate profiles published in Swiss Review UK Regional Pages Issue II 20.04.2021
+Candidate profiles & voting slips published in Swiss Review UK Regional Pages Issue II 20.04.2021 and on this website.

-Votes are counted independently by the OSA Elections Country Representative and elections committee once eligibility has been confirmed by the Swiss Embassy London.
+Votes are counted independently and in confidence by the OSA Elections Country Representative and elections committee once eligibility has been confirmed by the Swiss Embassy London.

 Phase III: Elected UK Delegates ratified at the FOSSUK AGM 19.06.2021